sharetribe/just-enough-git/README.md

 While you are working in your own branch, others might be pushing their changes to master branch.
 It's important to update your branch to include these changes.
 That way you avoid having a huge merge hell after working one week in isolation with your own branch.

-Now, let's create two new branches, `edit-description` and `edit-title` from the master branch:
+Let's create two new branches, `edit-description` and `edit-title` from the master branch:

 ```
 git checkout -b edit-description